 Research activities deal mainly with optics of semiconductors.
 Recent research is on fundamental properties of nitride materials, high efficiency LEDs, novel materials architectures, high carrier density effects, fundamentals of materials disorder.

-Claude Weisbuch is Distinguished Professor in the materials department of University of California at Santa Barbara and Directeur de Recherche emeritus at the Centre National de la Recherche Scientifique (CNRS) at Ecole Polytechnique.
+Claude Weisbuch is Directeur de Recherche emeritus at the Centre National de la Recherche Scientifique (CNRS) at Ecole Polytechnique and Distinguished Professor in the materials department of University of California at Santa Barbara.
 He has held positions at University of Paris, and in various industries, at Bell Laboratories, Saint-Gobain and Thomson-CSF (now Thales).

 In 2002, he founded Genewave, Paris, now owned by Mobidiag, a company devoted to fluorescence based molecular diagnostics systems.
 He works on semiconductor optics, spintronics, lasers, photonic crystals, and basic quantum light matter interactions.
 In basic semiconductor physics, he determined for the first time several fundamental parameters in II-VI and III-VI materials such as effective masses, electron g-factors and interband matrix elements through innovative experiments and theory.
 These papers have become "classics" for the band parameter determination in semiconductors.

 He then developed new lasers and pioneered their use in the resonant spectroscopy of semiconductors in the late seventies.
 He showed the intrinsic origin of light emission in quantum wells and quantified their microscopic interface disorder, a classic in quantized semiconductor structures.
 In 1991, he co-discovered the new fundamental and unexpected nature of the photon-matter interaction of quantum wells in microcavities: the strongly-coupled (in the quantum mechanical description of light-matter coupling) excitons and photons.